-Workers’ compensation will also cover the that are caused by work injuries.
-Accidents or events that lead to injuries such as repetitive stress damage, , or carpal tunnel syndrome could be covered.
+Workers' compensation will also cover the long-term problems and illnesses that are caused by work injuries.
+Accidents or events that lead to injuries such as repetitive stress damage, chronic back pain, or carpal tunnel syndrome could be covered.
 Illnesses, like heart ailments or lung disease, are also covered when those conditions are caused specifically by the job.

 The amount of money that you are eligible to receive for permanent disability benefits depends on the degree of your injuries and whether you have a partial or total disability as a result of the injury.

 Workers Comp Death Benefits

 When a person is killed on the job, workers' compensation typically pays a death benefit to that person's surviving family members.
 Naturally, the death benefit is determined by what the worker's current pay was, but sometimes there is already a set amount.

 What won't be covered by workers' compensation benefits?

 Workers' compensation covers most injuries that occur at work, even when the employee was the one at fault.
 Although, some exceptions to this coverage exist, including:

 - Injuries that are caused when an employee violated the company policies